 Crystal Lemanski and Kevin Morin are the same age, both Detroiters, but worlds apart.
-Changes to a key property tax break could keep it that way.
+Proposed changes to a key property tax break could keep it that way.

 In 2010, Lemanski, then a general manager at a Little Caesars, lost a home on the city's far west side to mortgage foreclosure when payments, including a $3,000 tax bill, became untenable.
 A break available through the city could have eased her burden, but it was poorly advertised and she didn't know about it.

 Around that time, Morin, a tech industry executive and entrepreneur from Bloomfield Hills, caught a major break on a $300,000 downtown condo.
 For 12 years, through an incentive designed to spur development and lure higher-income residents to the then-spiraling city, he’d pay just $200 in annual taxes, when he would have otherwise paid close to $10,000 — money to support city services.